-Carney students also join the Agape Ministry on Friday evenings to walk and distribute the candy bags to the women living in Vancouver’s Downtown Eastside, bringing them prayer and hope.
+Carney students also join the Good Shepherd Ministry on Friday evenings to walk and distribute the candy bags to the women living in Vancouver’s Downtown Eastside, bringing them prayer and hope.

 On the second Sunday of each month, students prepare and serve meals at The Door is Open.